 What Do You Want To Be Known For?

-For instance, a company should never just position themselves as, let’s say, “a full-service software company in Kent,” but something like “a full-service software company in Kent specializing in financial solutions for medium to large sized businesses.”
+For instance, a company should never just position itself as, let’s say, “a full-service software company in Kent,” but something like “a full-service software company in Kent specializing in financial solutions for medium to large-sized businesses.”
 That is the correct way to create awareness of what your company does that is different, and often encourages positioning and distinction without having to ‘say’ too much at all.
+This way your target audience is established as only people who fall into your niche will be interested and your existing customers can spread the word about your great services.

 Your social posts should connect to articles about it, your emails, warm or cold, should refer to the blog posts you wrote about it, your webinars should concentrate on it and your sales reps at every level should be able to discuss it all at length.